Family Violence Prevention Program

 Shelters and transition homes

-Funding is available to support shelters and transition homes for Indigenous women, children, families and 2SLGBTQQIA+ people across Canada, including Northern and urban centres.
+The Indigenous Shelter and Transitional Housing Initiative was launched to support shelters and transition homes for Indigenous women, children, families and 2SLGBTQI+ people across Canada, including Northern and urban centres.

 Inuit shelters